 ARTICLE VII- MEETINGS

 SECTION 1.
-The P.T.C.G meetings will be held at the 7 PM on the first Tuesday of every school month, or as near to, depending on school calendar.
+The P.T.C.G meetings will be held in-person or virtually at 7 PM on the second Tuesday of every school month, or as near to, depending on school calendar.
 Notice shall be given to change a meeting date.

 SECTION 2.
 Robert’s Rules of Order shall be a guide to meeting procedures.